 The terrifying decision paid off as two years later.
 The business employs ten staff from a delegated office space, and Daniela is now CEO of Australia’s largest online outlet of baby clothes.

 Daniela’s success relies on her savvy beginnings; she saw a gap and provided a solution, but without financially challenging herself.

-Compared to some of our other stories, frank body is new – it was founded in 2013 by a group of friends seated around a coffee shop table.
-Yet this year it is expected to see a turnover of $20 million.
+Compared to some of our other stories, frank body is new.
+It was founded in 2013 by a group of friends seated around a coffee shop table.
+Yet in 2015 it was expected to see a turnover of $20 million.
 So what is the story behind this amazing success?

 Erika Geraerts, Bree Johnson, Steve Rowley, Alex Boffa and Jess Hatzis overheard a café customer asking for old coffee grounds to us as an exfoliator, and an idea instantly clicked.
 After extensive research, they launched coffee-based body scrubs on social media by demonstrating the health benefits.

 Their success comes down to several core values:

 - Look at the big picture

 - Have a brand that shows your personality

 - Make social media your best friend